jamie-sgro/dashboard/README.md

 This readout indicates that the website has implemented the update with zero down-time to the site itself.

 ## File Structure
-The bin\www file navigates to the app and subsequent \routes folder.
-All user related data (i.e. username & password) are passed to the user-server on port :8080.
-Upon authentication, users have access to http://127.0.0.1:3000/ui.
-All data used to generate cryptocurrency-realted graphs are fetched through \dbServer\server.js on port :8081.
+The bin\www file navigates to the app and subsequent \routes folder. \Public contains client-side files used to serve up the front-end of the webpage.
+Most custom scripting used to generate maps and data visualization can be found in \public\javascripts.

 ```css
 .